Kavefozogepezet/bme-grafika-hf/README.md

 >6.
 Egy közelítő pont és sebességvektorhoz a geometria szabályait teljesítő, közeli pont és sebesség választása.
 >

-The solution for tho other assignments is on their respective branch.
+The solution for other assignments is on their respective branch.